Hiroshima Peace Memorial: Atomic bombing

 During the Second World War, at 8:15 a.m. on 6 August 1945, the first atomic bomb ever used in war was dropped on Hiroshima.
 The bomb possessed a force equivalent to 15,000 tons of TNT, and effectively obliterated the city.
-Hiroshima was chosen as a target because it was an important port on southern Honshu, the headquarters of the Japanese Second General Army, with 40,000 military personnel in the city, and the only large city that was not known to have a POW camp.
-Intended for the Aioi Bridge, the bomb missed its target by 240 m and exploded directly over Shima Hospital, which was very near to the Genbaku Dome.
+Hiroshima was selected as a target because of its population size and density; relative lack of damage from conventional bombing; and because it had no known POW camp.
+Aioi Bridge was chosen as the aimpoint because it was easily recognizable and was located near the city center which had a high population density.
+The bomb missed its target by 240 m and exploded directly over Shima Hospital, which was very near to the Genbaku Dome.
 The center of the blast occurred 150 m horizontally and 600 m vertically from the Dome.
 Everyone inside was instantly killed.

 Because the explosion was almost directly overhead, the building kept its shape.
 Its vertical columns resisted the blast's nearly vertical downward force, and parts of the concrete and brick outer walls remained intact.
 The building's durability can also be attributed to its earthquake-resistant design; it has survived earthquakes before and since the bombing.